-Initial / start-up costs Recurring costs Material (non-labor) costs Acquisition and production costs (for hardware like PCs, VSAT, radio link equipment and software) Ancillary equipment (e.g., switches, cables and cabling, generator, UPS, etc.) Data protection and security Start-up inventory (chairs, tables, lighting, curtains, tiles and carpeting) Premises costs (new building, modification, air conditioning, electrical wiring and boxes, security grills) Legal costs, such as business registration Initial license costs (VSAT) Initial marketing costs (flyers, stickers, posters, opening party) Operating costs for hardware and operating systems (Internet access, telephone, etc.) Rent or leasing rates Depreciation of hardware and equipment License fees Consumables and office supplies (e.g., data media, paper, binds, clips) Operational costs to maintain data protection and security Insurance premiums Costs for energy and to ensure power supply Loan payments, capital costs for paying back your setup costs Costs for advertising Local fees Legal and accounting services
+- Acquisition and production costs (for hardware like PCs, VSAT, radio link equipment and software) - Ancillary equipment (e.g., switches, cables and cabling, generator, UPS, etc.) - Data protection and security - Start-up inventory (chairs, tables, lighting, curtains, tiles and carpeting) - Premises costs (new building, modification, air conditioning, electrical wiring and boxes, security grills) - Legal costs, such as business registration - Initial license costs (VSAT) - Initial marketing costs (flyers, stickers, posters, opening party) - Operating costs for hardware and operating systems (Internet access, telephone, etc.) - Rent or leasing rates (for tower space for example) - Depreciation of hardware and equipment - License fees - Consumables and office supplies (e.g., data media, paper, binds, clips)

+- Operational costs to maintain data protection and security

+- Insurance premiums

+- Costs for energy and to ensure power supply

+- Loan payments, capital costs for paying back your setup costs

+- Costs for advertising

+- Local fees

+- Legal and accounting services

 To improve your chances of sustainability, it is generally best to maintain the lowest cost structure for your network.

 In other words, keep your expenses as low as possible.

 Take time to thoroughly research all of your suppliers, particularly the ISPs, and shop around for the best deals on quality service.
 Once again, be certain that what you purchase from suppliers corresponds with the demand in the community.

-Before installing an expensive VSAT, ensure there is a sufficient number of individuals and organizations in your community willing and able to pay for using it.
+Before installing an expensive VSAT, ensure there is a sufficient number of individuals and organisations in your community willing and able to pay for using it.

 Depending upon demand for information access and ability to pay, an alternative method of connectivity may be more appropriate.
 Do not be afraid to think outside the box and be creative when determining the best solution.

 Keeping your costs down should not be at the cost of quality.
 Because low-quality equipment is more likely to malfunction, you could be spending more on maintenance in the long run.

 The amount of money you will spend to maintain your ICT infrastructure is hard to guess.
-The larger and more complicated your infrastructure becomes, the more financial and labor resources you must allocate for its maintenance.
+The larger and more complicated your infrastructure becomes, the more financial and labour resources you must allocate for its maintenance.

 Many times this relation is not linear but exponential.
 If you have a quality problem with your equipment once it is rolled out, it can cost you an enormous amount of money to fix it.
 Concurrently, your sales will decrease because the equipment is not up and running.

-There is an interesting example of a major wireless internet service provider (WISP) who had more than 3,000 access points in operation for a while.
-However, the WISP never managed to break even because it had to spend too much money to maintain all the access points.
-In addition, the company underestimated the short lifecycle of such devices.
+There is an interesting example of a major wireless Internet Service Provider (WISP) who had more than 3,000 access points in operation for a while.
+However, the WISP never managed to break-even because it had to spend too much money to maintain all the access points.

+In addition, the company underestimated the short life-cycle of such devices.
 ICT hardware tends to get cheaper and better as time goes on.
 As soon as the company had invested time and money to install the version of expensive first generation 802.11b access points, the new "g" standard was created.

 New competitors designed better and cheaper access points and offered faster Internet access for less money.
 Finally the first WISP was forced to close down the company, although it was initially the market leader.
-Look at the following table to get a better picture on the fast development of wireless standards and equipment:

-Protocol Release Date Typical Data Rate

-802.11 1997 < 1 Mbps

-802.11b 1999 5 Mbps

-802.11g 2003 20 Mbps

-802.11a 1999, but rare until 2005 23 Mbps

-802.11y June 2008 (estimated) 23 Mbps

-802.11n June 2009 (estimated) 75 Mbps